The Pearl of Africa

 Lake Mburo National Park is the closest safari park of Uganda from Kampala -Uganda’s capital.
 This is the best national park for walking safari in Uganda since the park has no known carnivores, a reason it’s dubbed whispers of the wild.

-Walking safaris, cycling, quad biking, horse riding game drives, boat cruise and bird watching are the best activities in the park.
-Lake Mburo National Park covers about 370 sq. km underlined by ancient pre cambrian rocks hosting about 350 bird species and 68 mammal species.
+Walking safaris, cycling, quad biking, horse riding game drives, boat cruise, and bird watching are the best activities in the park.
+Lake Mburo National Park covers about 370 sq. km underlined by ancient pre-Cambrian rocks hosting about 350 bird species.

 Bwindi Impenetrable National Park is the top Gorilla trekking Safari Uganda destination hosting almost half of the world’s remaining Mountain Gorillas.
-19 mountain gorilla families have been habituated and open to trekking by tourists world over.
+19 mountain gorilla families have been habituated and open to trekking by tourists the world over.

-With over 400 Mountain Gorillas, there 99.9% chances of seeing these giants.
+With over 400 Mountain Gorillas, there are 99.9% chances of seeing these giants.
 Mountain gorilla habituation is also only possible in Bwindi Forest.
-Aside from the gorillas, 23 out of the 24 Albertine rift endemic bird species are within Bwindi.
+Aside from the gorillas, 23 out of the 24 Albertine rift endemic bird species.

 This is the ultimate hiking destination in Uganda with the highest peak at 5,109 m above sea level.
 Hiking these mountain ranges is strenuous and lasts for about 8 days, however, there are also less tiring hikes that include nature walks and day hikes on the slopes of the mountain.

-Giant Lobelia form the beautiful vegetation of the Mountain slopes.
-The Rwenzori Mountains also host over 70 mammal species, 217 bird species including 19 Albertine rift endemics.
-Hiking or mountain climbing Safaris to Uganda can be combined with bird watching tours.
+Giant Lobelia forms the beautiful vegetation of the Mountain slopes.
+The Rwenzori Mountains also host over 70 mammal species, 217 bird species including 19 Albertine rift endemics

 With the highest point at 1,121 Sq.
 Km, Mount Elgon is Uganda’s oldest physical feature found in Eastern Uganda at the border with Kenya.
 Its host to the world’s largest volcanic base 80 km in diameter.

 It’s a more favorable hiking destination compared to the higher Rwenzori Mountains.
-Mount Elgon is also host to about 300 bird species and surrounded by the tribes of the Bagisu and Sabiny that you can visit for a cultural tour.
+Mount Elgon is also hosting to about 300 bird species and is surrounded by the tribes of the Bagisu and Sabiny that you can visit for a cultural tour.